Oklahoma State Highway 4: Central Oklahoma

 The western Highway 4 is 37.3 mi long.
 It begins at the eastern terminus of the H.E.
 Bailey Turnpike Spur south of Newcastle, Oklahoma.
-It is a two-lane road until it reaches SH-37, where it expands to four lanes.
+Beyond the western terminus of the tolled spur, SH-4 turns northward as a two-lane road until it reaches SH-37, where it expands to four lanes.
 7 mi later, it joins with SH-152 in the town of Mustang.
 1 mi later, SH-4 continues northward along Mustang Road toward Interstate 40 and Yukon.

 After crossing I-40, SH-4 becomes a two-lane road once again until entering Yukon, at which point it becomes a four-lane road again.
 It meets SH-66, once Route 66, in Yukon.
 7 mi later, it meets the Northwest Expressway (SH-3).
 It lasts for just 3 mi longer until ending at Edmond Road in Piedmont.

 Just after crossing SH-3, there is a standard distance sign listing Piedmont and "END OF ROUTE", giving the distance to the terminus of SH-4.
 This is a relative rarity on Oklahoma highways.

 Eastern Oklahoma

 The eastern Highway 4 is 12.01 mi long.
 It begins at US-259 and goes generally east–west, passing through the unincorporated communities of Smithville and Watson.
-After crossing the Arkansas state line, it becomes Highway 4.
+After crossing the Arkansas state line, it becomes Arkansas Highway 4.

 History

 Central Oklahoma

 The western SH-4 was assigned in 1941 to a previously unnumbered roadway between U.S. Highway 66 in Yukon and Piedmont.
 A continuation of SH-4 east to North May Avenue in Oklahoma City along Ranchwood Boulevard and NW 10th Street had been designated as a farm-to-market road four years earlier.
 In 1954, SH-4 was extended eastward along the farm-to-market road to a terminus at State Highway 3 and State Highway 74 (May Avenue) southwest of downtown Oklahoma City.

 SH-4 remained unchanged until 1979 when it was truncated to its former southern terminus at US-66 in Yukon.
 The route was then extended to Mustang in 1982, following Ranchwood Boulevard and Mustang Road south to a new terminus at State Highway 152.
 Construction on a southward extension of SH-4 to State Highway 37 near Tuttle began in 2001 and was completed a year later, as was a new segment between SH-37 and the H.E.
 Bailey Turnpike (Interstate 44).
 SH-4 was originally signed only as far south as SH-37; the designation was extended south to I-44 in early 2003.

-On August 9, 2021 the Oklahoma Transportation Commission voted to approve the addition of the State Highway 4 designation to the H.E.
+On August 9, 2021, the Oklahoma Transportation Commission voted to approve the addition of the State Highway 4 designation to the H.E.
 Bailey Spur.